 But the $300 million will hit the company extra hard given its financial situation.
 In 2016, Daiichi Sankyo lost patent exclusivity for Benicar, which had generated billions in revenue.
 In the wake of that blow, Daiichi Sankyo laid off more than 1,200 employees and scaled back its operations in Germany and Japan.

 Don’t Miss Out on a Million-Dollar Settlement

 If you or a loved one suffered side effects from a drug and those effects were not listed on the warning label, you may be eligible for a lawsuit against the drug manufacturer.
 Contact us today to learn your rights and explore your options.
 You could be owed money for damages.

-Our attorneys have extensive experience taking on Big Pharma, and we have won more than $4 billion for our clients.
-We operate on the contingency basis, which means you pay nothing unless you win an award or settlement.
+Our attorneys have extensive experience taking on Big Pharma, and we have won more than $5 billion for our clients.
+We operate on the contingency basis, which means you pay nothing unless we get you an award or settlement.